ODA Spending

 Key investments will be in vaccination, WASH, and SRH: Australia is committed to investing in WASH projects and ensuring adequate provision of SRH services during the pandemic, including through UNFPA, to which it contributed US$41 million in non-core funding in 2021.

-Establishment of an Australian Centre For Disease Control: In May 2023, the Australian government allocated A$91 million ( US$61 million) in its FY2022/23 budget to establish an Australian Centre For Disease Control.
+Establishment of an Australian Centre For Disease Control: In May 2023, the Australian government allocated AUD91 million ( US$61 million) in its FY2022/23 budget to establish an Australian Centre For Disease Control.
 Officials stated that the initial focus of the Australian Centre For Disease Control will be on infectious diseases, consolidating health data in Australia, and chronic diseases.
+An interim center was launched on March 1, 2024 within the Department of Health and Aged Care in Canberra.

 The Pacific and Southeast Asia are likely to remain Australia’s priority regions for global health assistance: In the past, Australia has prioritized tackling drug-resistant malaria and tuberculosis in these regions.
 The Health Security Initiative for the Indo-Pacific Region, launched by the Minister for Foreign Affairs in October 2017, pledged AUD300 million ( US$230 million) over five years for research into the prevention and containment of infectious diseases.